tianyue58/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. InternSHIP should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 internship applications without a noticeable sluggishness in performance for typical usage.
+2. InternSHIP should be able to hold up to 1000 internship applications without a noticeable sluggishness in performance for typical usage.
+3. Any user command in InternSHIP should be executed within 1 second.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+5. Any user within the target user profile should be able to use InternSHIP with the help of our [User Guide](https://ay2122s1-cs2103t-w17-1.github.io/tp/UserGuide.html).

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Mainstream OS**: Windows, Linux, Unix, macOS
+* **MSS** : Main Success Scenario

 --------------------------------------------------------------------------------------------------------------------

-## **Appendix: Instructions for manual testing**
+## **Appendix 2: Instructions for manual testing**

 Given below are instructions to test the app manually.